leviramsey/week-08-regular-expressions/README.md

 patterns in text.
 The idea bloomed in the 1950s with the formalization of so called *regular languages* by Stephen Kleene.
-There is great theoretical interest in regular languages, however, they happen to also a practical and powerful programming tool that can be used to great effect on a daily basis to solve complicated file processing problems with extreme ease.
+There is great theoretical interest in regular languages, however, they happen to also be a practical and powerful programming tool that can be used to great effect on a daily basis to solve complicated file processing problems with extreme ease.
 Knowing how to compose regular expressions, apply regular expressions, and implement regular